montoyamoraga/SiguesAhi/README.md

 ## About

-"sigues ahí?" is an open source project by Aarón Montoya-Moraga, started in September 2020.
+SiguesAhi is an open source project by Aarón Montoya-Moraga, started in September 2020.

 This project is a digital instrument to check if institutions still exist, and alert when they don't anymore.